Esri/feedback-js-api-next/README.md

 Please note: ArcGIS API for JavaScript release management is dynamic.
 Some new features and updates that appear in js.arcgis.com/next might not be present in the final production release due to a variety of factors (but will likely be present in an upcoming release).

-To read all about the current version of the JavaScript API at https://developers.arcgis.com/javascript/.
+Read all about the current version of the JavaScript API at https://developers.arcgis.com/javascript/.

 Read the [CHANGELOG.md](CHANGELOG.md) to find about new functionality, bug fixes and any breaking changes in the `next` version.